JustCxsper/cx-speedcameras/README.md

 - **FIX**: Flash now is shorter to make it feel more like a actual flash.
 # Coming Soon
 - Include Police Dispatch Notifications
+- Take picture & Include in email of speeding fine
 # Preview
 **Click the thumbnail to watch on youtube!**
 [![Watch the video](https://img.youtube.com/vi/ndhhUA55Grw/maxresdefault.jpg)](https://www.youtube.com/watch?v=ndhhUA55Grw)